nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Reason: To create a more sophisticated find feature for the best results.
 This enhancement allows users to get more specific results tailored to their criteria.

-Idea: Modify the NameContainsKeywordPredicate and SubjectContainsKeywordPredicate to accept multiple word inputs (e.g. "find n/Alex Yeoh sb/Maths Chemistry).
+Idea: Modify the NameContainsKeywordsPredicate and SubjectContainsKeywordsPredicate to accept multiple word inputs (e.g. "find n/Alex Yeoh sb/Maths Chemistry).

 ### Maximum PayRate